cogentcore/core/docs/content/2-widgets/sliders.md

 core.NewSlider(parent)
 ```

-You can set the starting value of a slider:
+You can set the value of a slider:

 ```Go
 core.NewSlider(parent).SetValue(0.7)